kotlinski/dagens-eko-player/README.md

 ![Board pins](./img/board-pins.png)

-### Script start up
+### script start up

 I suggest to start the script on system start up.
 Preferrably with a `cronjob`.
-To add/update a trigger run:

-> cronjob -e

-A suggestion of what the script looks like can be found in the scripts folder.
+Read more about the scripts in the [scripts readme](./scripts/README.md).

 ## development